 We are an emerging specialty pharmaceutical company focused on the development, commercialization and manufacture of proprietary pharmaceutical products, based on our proprietary DepoFoam drug delivery technology, for use in hospitals and ambulatory surgery centers.
 In September 2010, we filed a New Drug Application, or NDA, for EXPAREL with the United States Food and Drug Administration, or FDA, which was accepted by the FDA for review on December 10, 2010, using a 505(b)(2) application.
-Our clinical data demonstrates that EXPAREL provides analgesia for up to 72 hours post-surgery, compared with seven hours or less for bupivacaine.
-We are initially seeking approval for postsurgical analgesia by local administration into the surgical wound, or infiltration, a procedure commonly employed using bupivacaine.
+Our clinical data demonstrates that EXPAREL provides analgesia for up to 72 hours post-surgery.
+The published duration of bupivacaine analgesia (package insert) is 7 hours.
+We are initially seeking approval for postsurgical analgesia by local administration into the surgical site, or infiltration, a procedure commonly employed using bupivacaine.
 Under the Prescription Drug User Fee Act, or PDUFA, guidelines, the FDA has a goal of ten months from the date of NDA filing to make a decision regarding the approval of our filing.
-The PDUFA goal date for our NDA is July 28, 2011.
-We are also pursuing several additional indications for EXPAREL and we currently expect to submit a supplemental NDA, or sNDA, for nerve block and epidural administration.
-We currently intend to develop and commercialize EXPAREL and our other product candidates in the United States while outlicensing commercialization rights for other territories.
+The FDA subsequently extended the target date by three months.
+The new PDUFA goal date for our NDA is October 28, 2011.
+We are also pursuing several additional indications for EXPAREL and we currently expect to submit a supplemental NDA, or sNDA, for nerve block and other administrations.
+We currently intend to develop and commercialize EXPAREL and our other product candidates in the United States while out-licensing commercialization rights for other territories.

-Our two marketed products, DepoCyt(e) and DepoDur, and our proprietary DepoFoam extended release drug delivery technology were acquired as part of the acquisition of PPI-California on March 24, 2007.
+Our two marketed products, DepoCyt(e) and DepoDur, and our proprietary DepoFoam extended release drug delivery technology were acquired as part of the acquisition of PPI-California on March 24, 2007, or the Acquisition.
 DepoCyt(e) is a sustained release liposomal formulation of the chemotherapeutic agent cytarabine and is indicated for the intrathecal treatment of lymphomatous meningitis.
 DepoCyt(e) was granted accelerated approval by the FDA in 1999 and full approval in 2007.
 DepoDur is an extended release injectable formulation of morphine indicated for epidural administration for the treatment of pain following major surgery.
 DepoDur was approved by the FDA in 2004.

 Since inception, we have incurred significant operating losses.
-Our net loss was \$9.8 million for the three months ended March 31, 2011, including research and development expenses of \$3.5 million.
-Our net loss was \$5.4 million for the three months ended March 31, 2010, including research and development expenses of \$4.6 million.
+Our net loss was \$18.5 million for the six months ended June 30, 2011, including research and development expenses of \$7.9 million.
 We do not expect our currently marketed products to generate revenue that is sufficient for us to achieve profitability because we expect to continue to incur significant expenses as we advance the development of EXPAREL and our other product candidates, seek FDA approval for our product candidates that successfully complete clinical trials and develop our sales force and marketing capabilities to prepare for their commercial launch.
 We also expect to incur additional expenses to add operational, financial and management information systems and personnel, including personnel to support our product development efforts and our obligations as a public reporting company.
 For us to become and remain profitable, we believe that we must succeed in commercializing EXPAREL or other product candidates with significant market potential.